iz0qwm/ecowitt_http_gateway/Meteotemplate_Altervista/README.txt

-If your Meteotemplate web is hosted on Altervista, you need to change the /report/index.php file with this one, due to restrinction on file_get_contents on Altervista.
+If your Meteotemplate web is hosted on Altervista, you need to change the /report/index.php file with this one, due to restrictions on file_get_contents on Altervista.

 You also need to remove the whitelist restrictions: